-5.0 The Designated Safeguarding Lead (DSL)

-The DSL will be a member of the Senior Leadership Team.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated.

-- DSLs should help promote educational outcomes by working closely with their teachers about their welfare, safeguarding and child protection concerns. - The headteacher and local governing body should ensure that the DSL role is explicit in the role-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - The headteacher, local governing body and DSL must ensure the DSL carries out the role in accordance with the description provided in Annex C of Keeping Children Safe in Education 2023. - The DSL should be aware that pupils who identify as LGBT may find it harder to disclose risks or concerns if they lack a trusted adult.
+5.0 D The Designated Safeguarding Lead (DSL) The DSL team in our school will be: Lead: Kelly Starkey Deputies: Pamela Ashworth, Katie Bland, The DSL will be a member of the Senior Leadership Team.
+Whilst the activities of the DSL can be delegated Helen Stubbins, Carol Esley to appropriately trained deputies, the ultimate lead The above-named people have been responsibility for safeguarding and child protection trained to an appropriate level, e.g. have remains with the DSL.
+This responsibility should not be completed the roles and responsibilities delegated. of the DSL course within the last two • DSLs should help promote educational outcomes by years. working closely with their teachers about their welfare, safeguarding and child protection concerns.
+Any steps taken to support a child/ young person who has a safeguarding • The headteacher and local governing body should vulnerability must be reported to the lead ensure that the DSL role is explicit in the role-holder's DSL. job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.
+Staff will be informed of relevant details • The headteacher, local governing body and DSL must by the DSL only when she/he/they ensure the DSL carries out the role in accordance with believes it will improve their ability to the description provided in Annex C of Keeping support an individual child and/or family.
+Children Safe in Education 2023.
+A written record will be made of what • The DSL should be aware that pupils who identify as information has been shared, with whom, and when.
+LGBT may find it harder to disclose risks or concerns if they lack a trusted adult.
 The DSL will raise awareness of where such pupils can seek help.